 Dee earned an Oscar nomination for her performance in American Gangster (2007), where she co-starred with Denzel Washington.

 Directed and produced by Ridley Scott, the movie follows Frank Lucas, played by Washington, a hardened American gangster.
 The story is a fictional account of his criminal career.
 He smuggled heroin into the United States on planes coming back from the Vietnam War.

 "I think all human beings have a godlike, divine power, only most of us don't tap into it."

 — Ruby Dee

-Born Ruby Ann Wallace, she kept her married name Dee after she married blues singer Frankie Dee Brown in 1941.
+Born Ruby Ann Wallace, she kept her married name Dee after marrying blues singer Frankie Dee Brown in 1941.
 The marriage didn't last long, and she ended their marriage about three and a half years later in divorce and married Ossie Davis in 1948.
 Davis passed away in 2005.
-Their relationship held steady throughout their years together, participating in the civil rights movement and help other black artists succeed.
+Their relationship held steady throughout their years together, participating in the civil rights movement and helping other black artists succeed.

 Ossie and Ruby at 1989 Cannes Festival

 "I learned that having great sensitivity is important.
 But being strong is just as important."